LumoSQL/lumosql/README.md

 ## About LumoSQL

 LumoSQL was started in December 2019 by Dan Shearer, who did the original source tree archaeology, patching and test builds.
 Keith Maxwell joined for a time and contributed invaluable version management to the Makefile and the benchmarking tools.
-Claudio Calvelli has contributed perhaps the most notable feature, not-forking and abstraction work.
+Claudio Calvelli contributes in many areas including the [not-forking tool](https://lumosql.org/src/not-forking), which is central to the relationship between LumoSQL and SQLite and is now a separate project.

 Generally speaking, the goal of the LumoSQL Project is to create and maintain an enhanced version of SQLite in cooperation with the SQLite project.
 There are